mtshiba/pylyzer/README.md

 ## Limitation

-* pylyzer's type inspector only assumes (potentially) statically typed code, so you cannot use `exec`, etc.
+* pylyzer's type inspector only assumes (potentially) statically typed code, so you cannot check any code uses reflections, such as `exec`, `setattr`, etc.

 * Type checking of compound types such as Union types is not supported yet (will be implemented soon).

+* pylyzer has its own type declarations for the Python standard APIs.
+Typing of all APIs is not complete and may result in an error that such an API does not exist.

 ## TODOs